-- Another integral skill, particularly for learners who want to pursue careers in academics or aerospace engineering, research methodologies enable students to conduct basic scientific inquiry within the context of aviation.
-Candidates learn to gather resources, examine relevant literature, design experiments with clear objectives, and write reports that align with industry best practices.
+Another integral area of expertise — particularly for learners who want to pursue careers in academics or aerospace engineering — relates to research methodologies.
+Students learn to conduct basic scientific inquiry within the context of aviation.
+They also learn to gather resources, examine relevant literature, design experiments with clear objectives, and write reports that align with industry best practices.

 - Ethical Decision-Making

-- This skill concerns the entirety of flight and related processes as established by the Federal Aviation Administration (FAA).
+Aeronautics concerns the entirety of flight and the related processes, as established by the Federal Aviation Administration (FAA).
 Students examine advanced aerodynamics with regard to weight, performance, balance, and aeromedical factors.
 They also train to use global positioning systems (GPS) and other avionics tools to assess weather conditions and determine flight paths.
-Aeronautics also entails air traffic control within the framework of airspace and national/international regulations.

 - Aerospace Technologies

-- Regardless of their specific aeronautics careers, all professionals in the field need to possess a firm understanding of aerospace history, including basic designs and mechanics.
+Regardless of their specific aeronautics careers, all professionals in the field need to possess a firm understanding of aerospace history, including basic designs and mechanics.
 Developments in aerospace technologies affect flight processes, aviation safety, and the workings of the National Airspace System.
-This is a particularly important skill set for aerospace engineers, technicians, and manufacturers.
+This is particularly important for students who want to be aerospace engineers and technicians.

 - Aerospace Engineering

-- Aerospace engineering trains students to design and construct spacecraft and aircraft.
-Coursework includes solar and space physics, compressible flow and propulsion, and atmospheric flight mechanics.
-This is an obvious concentration for students who want to work as licensed engineers.
+Aspiring aerospace engineers learn to design and construct spacecraft and aircraft.
+Coursework covers topics like solar and space physics, compressible flow and propulsion, and atmospheric flight mechanics.
+Students who want to work as licensed engineers may find this pathway especially attractive.
 It is also an important focus for mechanics and professionals who want to work in the aviation manufacturing industry.

 - Professional Flight

-- This concentration trains learners to become commercial airline pilots.
-Some schools offer a specialized military training track for those who want to pursue careers in the armed services.
+This career path trains learners to become commercial airline pilots.
+Some schools also offer specialized military training tracks for those seeking careers in the armed services.
 In either case, students take required classes like aeronautics navigation, propulsion systems, and safety and regulations.
 They also complete simulations and supervised practice flights.

 - Aviation Dispatch and Safety

-- Dispatchers work with commanding pilots to facilitate operational control of commercial flights.
-The dispatch concentration trains students in weather theory, aircraft systems and limitations, and navigation.
+Dispatchers work with commanding pilots to facilitate operational control of commercial flights.
+Students pursuing this concentration learn about weather theory, aircraft systems and limitations, and navigation.
 Candidates also learn to apply minimum equipment lists and negotiate human factors considerations.
 Dispatchers engage in simulation training in preparation for their FAA aircraft dispatcher certification exam.

 - Aviation Maintenance Technology

-- A popular concentration for aviation mechanics and safety experts, maintenance technology teaches students to maintain the power plant and airframe of an airplane.
-Classes include aircraft metallic and composite structures, power plant electrical instrument systems, and repair station operations.
+A popular career path for aviation mechanics and safety experts, maintenance technology coursework teaches students to maintain the power plant and airframe of an airplane.
+Classes cover metallic and composite aircraft structures, power plant electrical instrument systems, and repair station operations.
 In addition to classroom instruction, students participate in hands-on projects centered on aircraft testing and engine buildup/breakdown.
-By completing this concentration, candidates can sit for their FAA mechanic's certificate exam.
+By completing this concentration, candidates can sit for the FAA mechanic's certificate exam.

-- This relatively new degree concentration trains students to build, inspect, and operate drones and other unmanned aircrafts.
+This relatively new path trains students to build, inspect, and operate drones and other unmanned aircraft.
 Candidates take coursework in remote-pilot operations, UAS sensing systems, and UAS operational standards and safety regulations.
 They also learn to use geographic information systems to collect data and map areas of interest.
 Due to the diverse applications of UAS, trained professionals may pursue careers in industries like disaster response, agriculture, media, and military defense.